trev155/nlp_fun/README.md

 Have to install these packages: wordcloud, nltk

 1. run extract.py script (reads original data from files, combines them, preprocesses the comments a bit, outputs them into a .json)
-`python main/extract.py -s US -o output/preprocUS.json`
+`python3 main/extract.py -s US -o output/preprocUS.json`
 - this will read in the US files, and generate an output file at `output/preprocUS.json`

-`python main/extract.py -s GB -o output/preprocGB.json`
+`python3 main/extract.py -s GB -o output/preprocGB.json`
 - this will read in the GB files, and generate an output file at `output/preprocGB.json`

 Tests:
-`python main/extract_helpers_test.py`
+`python3 main/extract_helpers_test.py`

 2a.
 Generate wordclouds by category id.
-`python main/wordcloud_by_category.py -i output/preprocUS.json -o output/wordcloudsUS -s US -c 24
+`python3 main/wordcloud_by_category.py -i output/preprocUS.json -o output/wordcloudsUS -s US -c 24`
 - this will generate a wordcloud for all of the comments of all of the videos that are in category id 24 (Entertainment), for US videos.
 - to see the list of category ids, look at the `*_category_id.json` files (in the `data` directory).
 - some categories don't have videos

-`python main/wordcloud_by_category.py -i output/preprocUS.json -o output/wordcloudsUS -s US`
+`python3 main/wordcloud_by_category.py -i output/preprocUS.json -o output/wordcloudsUS -s US`
 - this will go through every category and generate a wordcloud for all comments for that category

 2b.
 Sentiments and wordclouds, by category id.